strongloop/strong-pm/README.md

 assumes Upstart 1.4 or higher.
 ```

-The URL formats supported by `--meetrics STATS` are defined by strong-supervisor.
+The URL formats supported by `--metrics STATS` are defined by strong-supervisor.

 ### slc pmctl